 Steps for Music Audition Days

 - Fill out the music scholarship application.
+You may audition in person or submit a URL for an audition video.

 - Email the following link and your area of interest to your high school music teacher or a private instructor: www.bakerU.edu/musicrecommendation.
 You can also ask your teacher to fill out a hard copy of the teacher recommendation form and send it to us.